 As for her own art, Robin designs and creates one-of-a-kind pieces of jewelry from natural gemstones.
 She also creates crystal sun catchers and mobiles.
 Robin creates everything using sterling silver-plated or 24K gold-covered wire & findings.

-- Education: Bachelors of Science, Nuclear Engineering, North Carolina State University (NCSU), 1983.
-Masters of Science, Nuclear Engineering (Minor Mathematics), NCSU, 1986
+- Education: Bachelor of Science, Nuclear Engineering, North Carolina State University (NCSU), 1983.
+Master of Science, Nuclear Engineering (Minor Mathematics), NCSU, 1986

 - Honors & Awards: Department of the Navy Superior Public Service Award-1995; Center for Naval Analyses (CNA) Phil E. Depoy Award for Analytical Excellence-1996; International Women’s Forum (IWF) Leadership Foundation Fellows Recipient-1998/1999 (co-sponsored by the Harvard University John F. Kennedy School of Government); Massachusetts Institute of Technology (MIT) Center for International Studies SEMINAR XXI Fellow-2005/06; and Appointment to Johns Hopkins University Applied Physics Laboratory Principal Professional Staff-2007.

 Robin lives in Columbia MD with her wonderful husband Max Crownover – also an Artist in the Gallery and a cherished blessing in her life.
-They share their home with two golden retrievers and five cats.
+They share their home with a golden retriever and four cats.
 Robin has also been a Group Fitness Instructor since 1990 and teaches Aerobics, Body Pump and Cardio Dance for the Columbia Association.